How Can I Make My Puppy Sit?

-- Start lifting the treat above their head and towards the rear.
+- Start lifting the treat above their head and towards their rear.

-- As your puppy follows the treat with their eyes, the rear slowly falls back on the ground.
+- As your puppy follows the treat with their eyes, their rear slowly falls back on the ground.

-- After repeating this order a number of times, you should also start saying the word ‘Sit’ to associate it with the action.
+- After repeating this a number of times, you should also start saying the word ‘Sit’ to associate it with the action.

-Don’t ever try to push your dog’s rear end as it will confuse them and make the order even more complicated.
+Don’t ever try to push your dog’s rear as it will confuse them and make the command even more complicated for them.
 Furthermore, the timing for giving the treat is crucial.
-Make sure that your dog is already on the ground when you display the treat before them.
-At this point, your puppy can also be a little bit inattentive and struggle to understand what you’re asking of them.
+Make sure that your dog is already on the ground when you display the treat because, by this point, your puppy may become a little inattentive and struggle to understand what you’re asking of them.

-You could also try teaching the order in a reverse way.
+You could also try teaching the command in reverse.
 You can start by making your dog lay down and then slowly lift them into a sitting position.
 You can grab their attention by placing the treat before their nose and gradually lift it towards the back of your puppy.
 Everything else stays the same: for a successful sit – there’s a treat!

-Exercise the maneuver with your puppy daily and make it an integral part of their behavior. in order to make sure your pup has truly mastered the craft of sitting, you can always reward him with a treat when he decides to sit voluntarily.
+Exercise the new trick with your puppy daily and make it an integral part of their routine.
+In order to make sure your pup has truly mastered the craft of sitting, you can always reward them with a treat when they decide to sit voluntarily.
 This way, sitting becomes a habit.